Hazel Skaggs

-Skaggs was born in Boston to Seeran Bardezbanian and Hagop Ghazarian.
+Ghazarian was born in Boston to Armenian parents, Seeran Bardezbanian and Hagop Ghazarian.
 She married Paul Skaggs.

-Skaggs earned a pedagogy diploma from the New England Conservatory of Music; a B.A. and M.A. in psychology from Fairleigh Dickinson University; and an artist diploma from the American College of Musicians.
+She earned a pedagogy diploma from the New England Conservatory of Music; a B.A. and M.A. in psychology from Fairleigh Dickinson University and an artist diploma from the American College of Musicians.
 She also studied at the Universities of Colorado, Minnesota, and Wisconsin.
 Her teachers included Dr. Clarence Adler, Howard Goding, Ernst Levy, and Gladys Ondricek.

-During her years at New England Conservatory, Skaggs wrote short stories for the Boston Post.
-She contributed to The Art of Teaching Piano (edited by Denes Agay), and wrote many articles for music journals (see below).
+During her years at New England Conservatory, Ghazarian wrote short stories for the Boston Post and many professional journals.
+She contributed to The Art of Teaching Piano (edited by Denes Agay).
+She was a deacon in the Armenian Presbyterian Church and enjoyed folk dancing as a hobby.

-Skaggs was a deacon in the Armenian Presbyterian Church and enjoyed folk dancing as a hobby.
-She belonged to and held office in several professional organizations:
+She belonged to and held office in several professional organizations, including: